SuvedhaRenganathan/M2_Embedded/Project/1_Requirements/README.md

 ## 4W's and 1H

-When  - It can be used when police officers check the person who is driving had consumed alcohol or not.
-Where - It used in the checking panels/booth of police control in the roads to prevent accidents.
-Who   - Peoples,Police officers.
+When  - It can be used when police officers check the person who is driving had consumed alcohol or not Where - It used in the checking panels/booth of police control in the roads to prevent accidents Who   - Peoples,Police officers
-What  - Use to detect the alcohol consumption and display the results.
+What  - Use to detect the alcohol consumption and display the results

 ## REQUIREMENTS
 ## High Level Requirements